semihtumen/semihtumen.github.io/about.md

 Machine Learning, and Bayesian Models.</p>

 <p>I received my PhD degree in Economics from the University of Chicago.
 I also obtained
-MSc in Econometrics and Mathematical Economics from London School of Economics and Political Science, and BSc in Economics from Middle East Technical University.</p>
+MSc in Econometrics and Mathematical Economics from the London School of Economics and Political Science, and BSc in Economics from the Middle East Technical University.</p>

 <a href="https://semihtumen.github.io/assets/CV_STumen.pdf">Résumé</a>